 ... and having bought it, I had to dream up something to crochet with it!
 I didn't want it to be something difficult, I just wanted to sit and work my rows and watch the magic happen ;)

 So that's how this blanket was born, and I'm very pleased with how it turned out.

-Adjusting the size of your blanket
+Pattern if you are adjusting the size of your blanket

 Determine the width you want; crochet an odd number of chain for that width.

 Then ch 3 (your turning chain, which counts as a stitch and will keep your stitch count even for each row.)